MontagueM/Phonon/README.md

   dotnet DepotDownloader.dll -app <#> -depot <#> -manifest <id> -username <user>

  The recommended app and depot is app=1085661, depot=589374386951979820.
 This equates to the game version 2.9.2.2.

-## Destiny 1

-To use the Destiny 1 version, open the config file and change the key "Value" from "Destiny2BL"/"Destiny2PREBL" to "Destiny1".
-To access the packages, please ask in the #ripping chat of the Destiny Model Rips (DMR) server or DM me.

-Thanks to Philip for help with textures swizzling for PS4.

 ## Errors